-1980s on: Improving care
+1980s onwards: Improving care

-Home / Timeline / 1980s on: Improving care
+Home / Timeline / 1980s onwards: Improving care

-1980s on: Improving care
+1980s onwards: Improving care

 Haemodialysis and kidney transplantation both emerged through the 1960s and 1970s as high cost high risk therapies with uncertain application to the many known to develop ESRD.
 But by the turn of the century they were established as routine therapies which should be widely available.
 Although the cost remained high, the evidence for benefit (not least through the information provided by the UK Renal Registry) was more than sufficient to drive all local and regional health economies in the UK to ensure all RRT modalities were available – HD, PD and transplant.
-(This does not gainsay a continuing degree of inequity of access in different parts of the UK which was gradually overcome through service development and rationalisation (1980s to the modern day – meeting demand: link)
+(This does not gainsay a continuing degree of inequity of access in different parts of the UK which was gradually overcome through service development and rationalisation (1980s to the modern day – meeting demand).

 Much of the progress which improved outcomes for ESRD from the 1960s onwards was incremental, based on expertise gained through experience, associated with gradual technical improvements, for example in HD machinery, and gradual improvements in outcomes associated with new drug therapies.